OpenBoon/OpenBoon/client/boonsdk/docs/source/datasets.rst

 Data Sets
 =========

-DataSets are collections of Assets that are used for training Models.
+Datasets are collections of Assets that are used for training Models.

-.. autoclass:: boonsdk.app.DataSetApp
+.. autoclass:: boonsdk.app.DatasetApp
     :members:

-.. autoclass:: boonsdk.DataSet
+.. autoclass:: boonsdk.Dataset
     :members:

-.. autoclass:: boonsdk.DataSetType
+.. autoclass:: boonsdk.DatasetType
     :members:

 .. autoclass:: boonsdk.Label